“DELICATE, BEAUTIFULLY PACED…

 Synopsis:

 When her parents are killed by an air strike while trying to flee Paris during the German invasion, 5-year-old Paulette (Brigitte Fossey) wanders into the French countryside, where she encounters 11-year-old peasant boy Michel (Georges Poujouly).
 And as they build a special, secret friendship, the adults play their own games of buffoonish peasant feuds.
-A masterpiece of French post-war cinema by director René Clément (Purple Noon), with a haunting hit score played by guitar virtuoso Narciso Yepes, the ultimately beautiful, hilarious and disturbing Forbidden Games won the Golden Lion, the top prize at the Venice Film Festival.
-Fossey (“in a performance that rips the heart out” – New York Times) is a star of French films to this day.
+A masterpiece of French post-war cinema by director René Clément (Purple Noon), with a haunting hit score played by guitar virtuoso Narciso Yepes, the ultimately beautiful, comic, and disturbing Forbidden Games won the Golden Lion, the top prize at the Venice Film Festival.
+Fossey shines “in a performance that rips the heart out” (New York Times).

 Awards and Nominations: